ragpi/ragpi/README.md

 ### 2. Remote Docker Deployment

 **Note:** Ensure that the necessary configuration and security measures are implemented on your remote server to protect the deployment environment.
-Additionally, securely configure environment variables (e.g., API keys, tokens) on the server.
-You can use the `.env` file or set them directly in the server's environment using a method that best suits your security requirements.

 Clone the repository to your remote server (VM, VPS, or similar):